Lake Roland (Maryland): Geographic location

 Some of the wealthiest and most desirable communities in the Baltimore area adjoin the park.
 The L'Hirondelle Club was founded by wealthy members of the local community for rowing on the lake.
-It is bounded in Baltimore County by Ruxton to the north, Woodbrook to the east, and north Roland Park–Poplar Hill to the south.
-Farther to the south are the wealthy city neighborhoods of Roland Park, Homeland, and Guilford.
+It is bounded in Baltimore County by Ruxton-Riderwood to the north, Woodbrook to the east, and north Roland Park–Poplar Hill to the south.
+Farther to the south are the wealthy Baltimore City neighborhoods of Roland Park, Homeland, and Guilford.

-The park is also bounded on the west by the community of Bare Hills, one of the oldest African-American settlements in the area.
+The park is also bounded on the west by the former mining community of Bare Hills, one of the oldest free African-American settlements in the area.

 To the west and southwest of the lake are the remains of the Greenspring Branch railroad and the Northern Central Railroad, which was formerly the Baltimore and Susquehanna Railroad.
 The remains include the station/junction, known as the "Relay House", which burned in 1869.

-The Central Light Rail Line of the Maryland Transit Administration and state Department of Transportation, which has run from Cromwell Station near Glen Burnie in Anne Arundel County to the south, through the city, to Hunt Valley and Timonium Industrial Park in Baltimore County in the north, since the early 1990s, runs along a track embankment and plate girder bridge through the middle of the lake's lower portion, above the dam.
+The Baltimore Light RailLink runs along a track embankment and plate girder bridge through the middle of the lake's lower portion, above the dam.